 Special studies will be assigned a department designation, course number and prerequisites by the dean of the school in which the course is taken.
-The dean of the school and the provost must approve all special studies.
+The dean of the school and the vice president of academic affairs must approve all special studies.